MoonS1120/Extension/README.md

 **Start**: You start with 30 HP.<br>
 **Draw**: Each round, a monster is randomly picked as the opponent.<br>
 **Choose Action**: There are four options: Attack, Defend, Magic Attack, or Magic Defend.<br>
-**Resolve**: Compare the stat of chosen attribute against the opponent’s corresponding attribute.
+**Resolve**: Compare the power (int value) of chosen attribute against the opponent’s corresponding attribute.
 Winning an encounter avoids damage, while losing results in HP loss.<br>

 <hr>